 - Alternatively, you can place the sweet potato fries in a bag or large bowl and shake until the fries are well-coated.

-- Now, arrange the slices into a single layer and bake for 30 minutes, until they are lightly brown and crispy.
+- Now, arrange the strips into a single layer and bake for 30 minutes, until they are lightly brown and crispy.
 To ensure they bake evenly, you can flip the sweet potato fries after 20 minutes.

 - Once your oil-free sweet potato fries are done, remove them from the oven and serve warm alongside some vegan dips.

-- Instead of orange sweet potatoes, you can use any kind — even good old white potatoes taste wonderful when spiced and baked into crispy fries in the oven.
+- Instead of orange sweet potatoes, you can use any other variety — even good old white potatoes taste wonderful when spiced and baked into crispy fries in the oven.

 - Use your favorite spices, such as smoked paprika, curry powder or even nutritional yeast sprinkled on your sweet potato fries!
 You can also create a sweet version using cinnamon which makes for a really healthy breakfast or snack.